 Now we only have two more things to do: the Hammer Haunts and the Eye.
 And a few rooms on the East not yet visited.

-Go back to the Foyer via the 1/F NW Room, Main Hall and 1/F NW Hallway.
-Do not use the Main Hall double doors yet.
-Collect the wooden box your left in 1/F SW Hallway, and go East to the 1/F SE Hallway, which is an elevator.
+Pass through 1/F NW Room, Main Hall and 1/F NW Hallway.
+Collect the wooden box your left in 1/F SW Hallway.
+Go South to the Foyer.
+Pass through the door on the East end to enter the 1/F SE Hallway.
+It is an elevator.
 It means metal floor, so move very quietly.
-Since you have turned on the power in the Machine Room, you can use it to ride upstairs.
+Since you have turned on the power in the Machine Room, you could use it to ride upstairs.
 But we are not going upstairs.

 Look up.
-Remember the thing we saw from the bell?
+Remember what we saw at Bell Tower?
 Drop the box on the floor and climb on it.
-Then jump to grab the precious Necklace (100;100;0).
+Then jump to grab the precious .
 Or mantle up to the ledge to get it.

 Well it is very diffcult to jump on a box.
 And noisy.
 Unless you know how.
 Stand at where you want your box to stay.
 Look down.
 Drop (not throw) the box and jump.
 The box will stay there, and occupies the same space as you!